I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

-For the CPA exam, a bachelor degree in a 4-year accredited educational institution is the minimum requirement to sit for the exam.
+For the CPA exam, a bachelor degree in a 4-year university is the minimum requirement to sit for the exam.

-For international students, this can be tricky as they cannot be sure whether the degree from their local countries are qualified.
+For international students, this can be tricky as they aren’t sure whether the degree from their local countries are qualified.
 Solution: foreign credential evaluation agencies that specialize in evaluating your transcripts on behalf of the state boards.

-Please note: Illinois and Texas state boards evaluate the transcript (domestic and foreign) themselves and candidates from these two states do not need to go through these third-party evaluation agencies.
+Please note: Illinois and Texas state boards evaluate the transcript themselves (both domestic and foreign).
+Candidates from these two states do not need to go through these third-party evaluation agencies.

 Before you contact an evaluation agency, you need to select the state in which to register for your exam.
 There are two reasons:

 - Each state has its own list of approved evaluation agencies — you don’t want to pay for a report that is not recognized by the board.

 - Each state board has slightly different qualifying rules.
 Therefore, the agency needs to know which rules to apply to when reviewing your transcripts.